 - Remove the caps – By removing the caps as soon as possible, you are removing the source of the spores which result in mushrooms growing in houseplant soil.
 This will also help keep mushrooms out of your other houseplants.

-- Scrape the soil – Scraping the top two inches of soil off the houseplants pot and replacing it may help, but the fungus may regrow and the mushrooms will return.
+- Scrape the soil – Scraping the top 2 inches of soil off the houseplants pot and replacing it may help, but the fungus may regrow and the mushrooms will return.

 - Change the soil – Changing the soil may possibly help with getting rid of mushrooms.
 One of the problems is that it is not healthy to remove all of the soil from a plant’s roots (through washing or rinsing) and the fungus may still be present and regrow from the soil left on the roots of the houseplant.